illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

        * [AppRole Secrets](https://developer.hashicorp.com/vault/docs/auth/approle "webpage for App Role secrets")
        * [MySQL Secrets](https://developer.hashicorp.com/vault/docs/secrets/databases/mysql-maria "webpage for MySQL secret engine")
 * Usage of site
-  * Demonstrate a successful login of a user
+  * Each team member demonstrate a successful login of a user
     * Post a question
     * Answer a question
     * Logout that user
   * Will demonstrate your load balancer live by terminating 2 instances in succession

 | Team Number | MacAddr | Static IP | FQDN |